 Landslides Are Local

-By their very nature, landslides comprise a relatively small portion of most landscapes.
+By their very nature, landslides comprise a relatively small portion of Earth's surface.
 Geologists get excited about really big landslides because they are really big.
 If big slides were the norm, nobody would bat an eye at the way Anchorage slipped into the sea in 1964.
-No one would care about the Heart Mountain Detachment - and certainly not carry on decades-long arguments about its origin.
-And Dr. David Malone doesn't have a job.
+No one would care about the Heart Mountain Detachment.

-Lateral spreading over the area in which Touchet-type clastic dikes are found would constitute one of Earth's largest landslide complexes.
-The trigger for such a slide would require an enormous amount of energy.
-The dikes show clear evidence of repeated injection, so that trigger must also repeat many times - but only during the Pleistocene and only within Ice Age floodways.
-No Touchet-type dikes originate in Tertiary or Holocene deposits.
-The sheeted dikes do not occur beyond the margins of scabland routes followed by Ice Age megafloods (Cooley, 2020).
+If lateral spreading is the origin of the clastic dikes in Eastern Washington, then the dike network constitutes one of largest landslide complexes on Earth.
+The trigger for such a slide would require an enormous amount of energy - far greater than even a full rip Cascadia quake could generate.
+The dikes show clear evidence of repeated injection, which means diking was triggered many times - but only during the Pleistocene and only within Ice Age floodways.
+No Touchet-type dikes originate in Tertiary or Holocene deposits, though the Cascadia subduction zone and various faults inboard of the margin have been active for millions of years.
+The sheeted dikes are not found beyond the margins of the routes followed by Ice Age megafloods (Cooley, 2020).